lizmat/articles/5to6-classes.md

 And even though object creation in Perl 6 is really optimized for using named parameters, you **can** use positional parameters if you want to.
-But you will have to create your own "`new`" method then:
+In this case you will have to create your own "`new`" method then:

 > There is nothing special about the "`new`" method in Perl 6.
 You can
 > create your own, or you can create a method with another name to act